DocumentationGatewayOther FeaturesPerformance/CacheOverview

 Performance & Caching

 Hive Gateway provides a set of features to help you optimize the performance of your GraphQL gateway.
-Hive Gateway provides a shared caching storage that can be used across plugins, transforms and subgraph execution.
+Hive Gateway provides a shared caching storage that can be used across plugins, transforms, subgraph execution and remote schema caching.

 Providing Cache Storage

-In order to enable features that need a storage to keep the data, you need to define a cache storage implementation, and pass it to the gatewayConfig.
+In order to enable features that need a storage to keep the data, you need to define a cache storage implementation, and pass it to the gateway.

 You can choose the best-fit cache storage for your use case.